 Is there anything apple cider vinegar can’t do?
-It’s one of those kitchen staples like baking soda or lemons that does absolutely anything–from cooking to cleaning to everything in between.
+It’s one of those kitchen staples, like baking soda or lemons, that has so many benefits–from cooking to cleaning to everything in between.
 But it’s not just household tasks that can benefit from its magic.
 Apple cider vinegar also does wonders for the body.
 Simply add some to your bathwater next time you’re in need of a soak and you’ll be amazed at what it does for your skin, hair, even your joints.

 Benefits of an Apple Cider Vinegar Bath

 I firmly believe that apple cider vinegar is a miracle worker that really does do it all, but in order for it to work you need to buy the raw, organic kind.
 Unfiltered and unpasteurized ACV (sometimes referred to as “with the mother”) still contains the vitamins, minerals and probiotics that are so beneficial to the body.
 Simply look for a brand like Bragg’s or head to your local health food store to find the raw stuff.
 Then hop in the tub and soak away.

 Here are just some of the things an apple cider vinegar bath can do:

 ACV naturally kills bacteria and yeast on the skin, which can be helpful for people suffering from dry skin, eczema, dandruff or yeast overgrowth.
 Because bacteria doesn’t stand a chance, it can also help clear up acne when applied to the face and body.
 ACV also contains the gentle exfoliant, malic acid, which can help remove dry, dead skin cells and leave fresh, vibrant skin in its place.